davidsblog/radioApi/README.md

 radioApi
 ====

-##Work in progress...

 A small Web-API for playing internet radio streams using **madplay**.
-I am mainly using it on a router running OpenWrt, but I do use it on a Raspberry Pi as well.
+I am mainly using it on a tiny router running OpenWrt, but
+I do use it on a Raspberry Pi as well.
 I'm using **madplay** because it runs nicely on my router, and it streams internet radio pretty well.
 *These* build instructions are aimed at Debian-based systems.
 But cross-compiling for OpenWrt is also possible.

-NOTE: I'm currently testing it on a **hardened** version of Raspbian, aka [IPE V1 R2](http://www.andreasgiemza.de/allgemein/ipe-r1-v2/), and it needs me to run ```modprobe snd_bcm2835``` before I start the server to enable sound output.
-This hardened version of Raspbian is useful because it uses a read-only file system, so I can safely switch the Raspberry Pi off without killing file system on my SD card.
+NOTE: I'm currently testing it on a **hardened** version of Raspbian, aka [IPE V1 R2](http://www.andreasgiemza.de/allgemein/ipe-r1-v2/), and it needs me to run ```modprobe snd_bcm2835``` to enable sound output before I start the server.
+The hardened version of Raspbian is useful because it uses a read-only file system, so I can safely switch the Raspberry Pi off at any time without killing file system on my SD card.
+It also means that I can run my Radio Player on Raspberry Pi from a battery.

 I have included a simple UI which I'm using in the browser of my Android phone to work as a remote control, it looks like this: